-A man-made road and stone bridge leads to the castle gate and main entrance of the majestic castle town, onward through the colorful and lively citadel offering all who visit her both stunning views and an unforgettable ‘ambiance’ of times gone by.
+A man-made road and stone bridge leads to the castle gate and main entrance of the majestic castle town onward through the colorful and lively citadel offering all who visit her both stunning views and an unforgettable ‘ambiance’ of times past.

 The fortress’ stone walls protected the citadel of Monemvasia from various invaders throughout its history.
-Invasions by the Crusaders, Venetians and lastly, by the Ottomans have all left an indelible cultural and architectural mark, granting the citadel with a unique charm and romantic atmosphere, close to none.
+Invasions by the Crusaders, Venetians, and lastly, by the Ottomans have all left an indelible cultural and architectural mark, granting the citadel a unique charm and romantic atmosphere close to none.

-Few places in Greece possess the combined charms, natural beauty and historical significance to the extent that Monemvasia has to offer.
+Few places in Greece possess the combined charm, natural beauty, and historical significance to the extent that Monemvasia does.

-The town’s name derives from two Greek words, mone and emvasia, meaning “single entrance”.
+The town’s name is derived from two Greek words, mone and emvasia, meaning “single entrance.”
 The “Gibraltar of the East” or a “stone ship” about to set sail, as the famous Greek poet Yannis Ritsos described his birthplace, beckons you for a journey through time, wandering through vaulted alleyways and past churches and aristocratic mansions.